influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/syntax-basics.md

 ```

 ### Objects
 Flux also supports objects.
-Each value in an object can be a different type.
+Each value in an object can be a different data type.

 ```js
 > o = {name:"Jim", age: 42}
 ```

-Access a property of an object using dot notation:
+Use dot notation to access a properties of an object :

 ```js
 > o.name